kaumudi766/terraformfirstproject/README.md

-# Terraform and Deployment of some servers.
+# Terraform and Deployment of terraform servers.
 This tutorial would guide us about introduction of terraform.we shall discuss the following:-
 1. Deploy a single server
 2. Deploy a single web server